 I recently bought myself an Amazon Fire Tablet (sans a tablet sleeve – frugal and creative me wanted to make my own), so I can entertain myself while traveling.
 I love to knit or crochet, too, while on the train but sometimes I just need the company of some zombies or pirates, lol.
-Can you guess which are my favorite TV series?
+Can you guess which are my favourite TV series?

 Did I mention that I seem to work best under pressure?
 I made the tablet sleeve on the day of our flight, actually I finished it in the car to the airport.
 That’s how “last-minute” this project was, lol.